List of One Tree Hill characters: Chase Adams

-Stephen Colletti portrayed Chase Adams in a recurring role from seasons four till eight, before being upgraded to a regular from the eleventh episode of season eight.
+Stephen Colletti portrayed Chase Adams in a recurring role from Season 4 through 8, before being upgraded to a regular from the Episode 11 of Season 8.
 He was another member of the Clean Teens who got close to Brooke after she and Rachel joined the Clean Teens.
-Brooke, after earning a high grade in a test by cheating, agreed to tutor Chase, who initially had no idea of how Brooke really got the grade and they begin to date.
-When he found out that Brooke cheated he forgave her and they continued to date.
-Brooke and Chase attended a party at Nathan's mom's house and everyone found out that Nathan and Brooke filmed a sex tape.
+Brooke, after earning a high grade in a test by cheating, agreed to tutor Chase, who initially had no idea of how Brooke really got the grade, and they begin to date.
+When he found out that Brooke cheated, he forgave her, and they continued to date.
+Brooke and Chase attended a party at Nathan's mom's house, and everyone found out that Nathan and Brooke filmed a sex tape.
 He visited Brooke while she was setting up for the prom and told her that his ex-girlfriend cheated on him with his best friend.
-He told her that it's over between them, but he knows how important the prom is to her so they will still go together.
-Brooke told him it's over because she did not want to be with someone who does not want to be with her.
-Chase later bumped into Brooke at school, he had been calling her after he heard about her being tied up by Psycho Derek.
-He was no longer wearing his 'Clean Teens' T-shirt and it is revealed that he still has feelings for Brooke, as she does for him.
+He told her that it is over between them, but he knows how important the prom is to her so they will still go together.
+Brooke told him it is over because she did not want to be with someone who does not want to be with her.
+Chase later bumped into Brooke at school; he had been calling her after he heard about her being tied up by psycho Derek.
+He was no longer wearing his "Clean Teens" T-shirt and it is revealed that he still has feelings for Brooke, as she does for him.
 After a heartfelt confession, Chase and Brooke decided to get back together.
 In the finale, Brooke and Chase took their relationship to the next level and had sex in the backseat of his car.
 Chase said "it was the best 60 seconds" of his life.